Hundreds of Chinese Nokia workers protest at Microsoft deal

 The sale is due to close in the first quarter of next year.

-In July, workers at a joint venture of U.S.-based Cooper Tire & Rubber Co (CTB.N) and state-owned tyremaker Chengshan Group went on strike after Cooper agreed to be bought by an Indian firm.
+In July, workers at a joint venture of U.S.-based Cooper Tire & Rubber Co and state-owned tiremaker Chengshan Group went on strike after Cooper agreed to be bought by an Indian firm.

-Protesters said they doubted the ability of Indian tyremaker Apollo Tyres Ltd. (APLO.NS) to bail out Cooper's debts, and Chengshan eventually asked to dissolve the partnership.
+Protesters said they doubted the ability of Indian tiremaker Apollo Tyres Ltd. to bail out Cooper's debts, and Chengshan eventually asked to dissolve the partnership.

 In June, an American factory boss was held hostage in a Beijing plant for days by dozens of employees demanding severance packages.